felixge/node-ar-drone/README.md

 ## Camera access

-You can access the head camera and the bottom camera, you just have the change the config:
+You can access the head camera and the bottom camera, you just have to change the config:

 ```javascript